narcissawright/melancholy/README.md

 #### `Progress: 0%`

 - Only has 1/4th the Max HP that Melanie has.
-Uses a magic meter instead of jewels.
+Uses a magic meter instead of jewels. `Might not use a meter actually...?`
 - Immediately at her top grounded speed (slightly slower than Melanie's top grounded speed) while holding joystick fully.
 Glides across the ground instead of sprinting.
 - Has a bubble shield.
 Can absorb jewels (subweapon ammo) from afar.
 - Primary Attack - Orb (charge attack, can charge while doing any action.
 Lose charge upon damage).
 Only 1 Orb may be present at a time.
 Orb is a seeking projectile when charged.